gcalderone/PlanetC/README.md

 **PlanetC** has been developed in close collaboration with [Star Freedom](http://www.starfreedom.it/), a non-profit association involved in science lecturing and astronomy activities in several schools of south Italy.
 The Star freedom  operators successfully employed **PlanetC** as main planetarium software in many hundreds shows performed within their travelling planetarium.

-**PlanetC** is free software you can redistribute it and/or modify it under the terms of the GPL (see the COPYING file for more details).
+**PlanetC** is free software: you can redistribute it and/or modify it under the terms of the GPL (see the LICENSE file for more details).